 bag back home.
 If they can do it here why is it so difficult to ban plastic bags in the UK?
 Instead of charging a measly 5p or 10p (which doesn’t put people off from buying the

 bag anyway) why aren’t they just removed and replaced with cotton or paper bags?

 Since being on a little mission to reduce plastics in my life I have been using soap and

 shampoo bars for some time now.
-They’re great to use, smell lovely, feel lovely and are easy to travel with.
-The bonus is that even if you are only travelling with hand luggage you don’t need to keep them in a sealable pouch!
+They’re great to use, smell lovely, feel lovely, and are easy to travel with.
+The bonus is that even if you are only traveling with hand luggage you don’t need to keep them in a sealable pouch!
 Another travel essential is my Hand Butter and this can always be found in my handbag.
-You just need to be careful when travelling in hot countries as the butter melts and if the lid is not closed properly you’ll be left with an oily mess.
-I use Hand Butter not only to moisturise my hands but I also use it as a face and body butter as I just love the smell and texture.
-I use it as a lip balm when my lips feel dry from the air conditioner and I even use it as an after- sun treatment.
-It is soothing, regenerating and aids with inflammation.
+You just need to be careful when traveling in hot countries as the butter melts and if the lid is not closed properly you’ll be left with an oily mess.
+I use Hand Butter not only to moisturise my hands but also use it as a face and body butter as I just love the smell and texture.
+I use it as a lip balm when my lips feel dry from the air conditioner and I even use it as an after-sun treatment.
+It is soothing, regenerating, and aids with inflammation.

 Our holiday is almost over and even though I love it here and it has been incredibly relaxing (yes, no alarm!), I’m looking forward to getting home.
 I miss my dogs so much!